Search results for

 A leading TV streaming platform

 NBCUniversal's Peacock streaming service offers a lot of great movies and TV shows to stream on demand, along with live news and sports.
-Best of all, you can watch lots of its content for free, or watch all of it with a paid subscription starting at just $5.99 a month.
+Paid subscription plans start at just $5.99 a month to watch The Office, Parks and Rec, SNL, and more.

 Is there any way to stream the Olympics for free?